shiqidai1002/CSYE7374-Gender-based-Vocal-Recognition/README.md

 ## Classifiers Training
-The main approach for the classifiers training will be neural-network-based.
-Typical neural network types will include CNN(Convolutional Neural Network), RNN(Recurrent Neural Network).
-Certain customization will be taken if necessary.
+The primary approach for the classifiers training is neural-network-based.
+Typical neural network types include CNN(Convolutional Neural Network), RNN(Recurrent Neural Network).
+Specific customization is taken if necessary.

 ### CNN(Convolutional Neural Network)
-Typically, CNN is used on image/audio data.
+Typically, CNNs are used on image/audio data.
 It plays a vital role in cognitive computing like image/voice recognition.

 #### VGG-ish Architecture
-The reason we choose to use a VGG-ish architecture is mainly because it is famous.
+The reason we choose to use a VGG-ish architecture is that it is famous.

 ### LSTM(Long Short-Term Memory Neural Network)